-Each chapter balances theory with discussions of curriculum and lesson-planning to address how to effectively teach in global classrooms with approaches based on English language variation.
-With lessons and examples from five continents, the volume covers recent debates on many pedagogical topics, including standardization, stereotyping, code-switching, translanguaging, translation, identity, ideology, empathy, post-colonial and critical theoretical approaches, and more.
+Each chapter balances theory with discussions of curriculum and lesson planning to address how to effectively teach in global classrooms with approaches based on English language variation.
+With lessons and examples from five continents, the volume covers recent debates on many pedagogical topics, including standardization, stereotyping, code-switching, translanguaging, translation, identity, ideology, empathy, and post-colonial and critical theoretical approaches.
 The array of pedagogical strategies, accessible linguistic research, clear methods, and resources provided makes it an essential volume for pre-service and in-service teachers, graduate students, and scholars in courses on TESOL, EFL, World/Global Englishes, English as a Medium of Instruction, and Applied Linguistics.

 Table of Contents

 List of Contributors

 Part 1: Methods and Strategies

 Chapter 1: English Words in the English World: Integrating World Englishes in the Linguistics Classroom

 Luca Raimondi, King's College London, UK, and University of the Witwatersrand, Johannesburg, South Africa

 Chapter 2: Using Learning Stations at College: An Introduction to Linguistic Shift and Change for English Proficiency Development